everhartlab/sclerotinia-review-2017/manuscript/review.md

 Both MCG and genetic markers can be used to identify clones in a population.
 While the main use of MCG has been for self/nonself determination, there is clear documented evidence of non-self isolates producing a compatible reaction and vice-versa [@Ford1995-wk; @Leslie1996-di; @Wu2017-dx].
 While this problem exists with molecular markers, the implications differ.
-Identical haplotypes are generally considered to be the same individual, however, haplotypes can be identical in state without being identical by descent or mutation can render two otherwise identical genotypes different [@Parks1993-nv; @Arnaud-Haond2007-zo].
+Identical haplotypes are generally considered to be the same individual, however, haplotypes can be identical in state without being identical by descent or mutation rendering two otherwise identical genotypes different [@Parks1993-nv; @Arnaud-Haond2007-zo].

 While both of these markers suffer from uncertainty, haplotypes have a clear advantage over MCG as there are ways to quantify the uncertainty.
 For example, to handle the presence of highly variable loci or missing data, one can use a genetic distance threshold to group similar haplotypes that may be part of a clonal lineage [@Arnaud-Haond2007-zo; @Kamvar2015-ff; @Bailleul2016-lw].